cbain-igs/gemma_importer/README.md

 # gemma_importer

-This script creates an expression, gene, and column metadata file for a given GEMMA dataset and compresses it to be uploaded to NEMO easily.
+This script creates an expression, gene, and column metadata file for a chosen Gemma dataset and compresses it to be uploaded to NEMO easily.

+A processed tarball file is also generated for the user.

-Compressed data files from HTTP responses are also generated at the moment, this will be changed soon.
+Compressed data files from HTTP responses are also generated, this will be changed soon.

 Certain libraries are used and should be installed.
+Requirements are shown below.

 # To run script in cmd line